elinscott/ase_koopmans/doc/ase/db/db.rst

 MariaDB_:
     Server based database.

-The JSON and SQLite3 back-ends work "out of the box", whereas PostgreSQL requires a :ref:`server`.
+The JSON and SQLite3 back-ends work "out of the box", whereas PostgreSQL, MySQL and MariaDB requires a :ref:`server`.

 There is a command-line tool called :ref:`ase-db` that can be used to query and manipulate databases and also a `Python interface`_.